 ~ Illumination Tales ~

-In the case of Finn mac Cumhaill, by far the oldest source of the thumb of knowledge motif, the stories are found surviving in a scant few precious lines of text housed in rare and extremely treasured manuscripts.
+The thumb of knowledge tales revolving around Finn mac Cumhaill are found surviving in a scant few precious lines of text housed in rare and extremely treasured manuscripts.
 These stories only offer a tantalizing glimmer of what the 'whole' must have contained.
 A fleeting bit of dialogue here, an obscure topographical reference there and then a hopeful fragment cut off mid-sentence.
-In my own rendering of these stories, he has endeavored to find that missing 'whole' and breathe new life into the dusty vellum of antiquity.
+In my own rendering of these stories, I have endeavored to find that missing 'whole' and breathe new life into the dusty vellum of antiquity.
 When reaching back to the roots of these myths, I have opened a door to a landscape shrouded in what I call,

-It features several original compositions using early Irish lyrics from the Bodleian MS Laud 610.
-The recording of Illumination Tales will take place at three sacred sites in Ireland, the hill of Almu in county KIldare, the bend in the Boyne near Brú na Bóinne in county Meath and sid ar femin atop Slievenamon in county Tipperary.
+*Forthcoming book/CD publication~ The full published recording of Illumination Tales will take place at three sacred sites in Ireland, the hill of Almu in county KIldare, the bend in the Boyne near Brú na Bóinne in county Meath and sid ar femin atop Slievenamon in county Tipperary.
 This recording will hopefully commence in the Spring of 2021 pending travel restrictions.